mcai/Cozim/README.md

 Cozim README
 ===

-Cozim is an FPGA based Computer Architecture Simulator written in SystemVerilog HDL.
+Cozim is an FPGA based NoC Simulator written in SystemVerilog HDL.

 Synthesis and downloading of Cozim to the Alinx AX301 board
 ---